Icebee-Development/Discord.js-Introduction/first-bot/your-first-bot.md

 client.login("yourToken");
 ```

-It's not good practice to have tokens and auth stuff in your code, it really should be in a separate file! <!--Head on over to Adding a [Config File]() and let's get this done.-->
+It's not good practice to have tokens and auth stuff in your code, it really should be in a separate file!
+Head on over to [Adding a Config File](adding-a-config-file.md) and let's get this done.